nddpj00/balanced-diet-menu-finder/README.md

 - Icons to allow user to quickly ascertain if the recipe is healthy or family-friendly, along with a key.
 - When accordian card is open the user can view notes about the recipe, along with buttons to direct them to edit the recipe or delete it.
 - If the location of the recipe is a URL then a button will be present which contains a link to the exteral webpage.
 If the recipe is in a cookbook or supplement then details such as cookbook and page number will be found here instead.
+-From the home page / (categories.html) the user has the option to click on the 'Get Random recipe' button which selects a random recipe from that respective food group.
+Great if in a hurry or feeling indecisive!

-4. Edit a Recipe [CR**U**D] To edit or update an existing recipe.
+4. Update/ Edit a Recipe [CR**U**D]
 - Click on the edit button of the recipe to edit.
 - Form loads with pre-populated information.
-- Once 'Save Change' button clicked the user is directed to the page where the recipe is, along with a flash message confirming its updated.
+- Once 'Save Change' button clicked the user is directed to the page where the recipe is, along with a flash message giving immediate feedback its updated.

+5. Delete a Recipe [CRU**D**]
+- Click on the delete button of the recipe to delete it from the database.
+- Defensive programming modal opens to confirm user wants to proceed with the deletion.
+- If confirmaed the user is directed back to the page where the recipe was, along with a flash message giving immediate feedback its been deleted.

+###  Features to impliment in the future

+1. User login
+- This would allow others to use it for their purpose with *their* favourite recipes.
+- Users able to delete their own recipes and option to view only their recipes

+2. Filter
+- Users able to filter recipes by more than just food group.
+Cuisine, Healthy or family friendly.

+3. Search
+- Users to be able to search a specific ingredient.

 ## Technologies Used